EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/mike-truk.md

   </figcaption>
 </figure>

-Mike Truk is a homeless boy of around 11 years of age, living in and around [Cauldin's Point](../../../geography/settlements/cauldins-point.md).
+Mike Truk is a homeless boy of around 11 years of age, living in and around [[cauldins-point]].

 ## Appearance